LawSmith408/WhiskerAnalyses/README.md

 If you encounter any problems or questions about specific parts of the codebase, don't hesitate to raise an issue.
 Always provide as much context as possible.

+ > 💡 Tip: You can switch between [Light and Dark mode](https://github.com/settings/appearance) in your GitHub profile settings for better readability.
+>
 ```bibtex
 @misc{smith_functionally_2025,
 	address = {whisker analyses},